faastjs/faast.js/README.md

 - faast:calls - Print debugging information about each call to a remote function.
 Disabled by default.
 - faast:webpack - Print debugging information about webpack, used to pack up remote function code.
 Disabled by default.
 - faast:provider - Print debugging information about each interaction with cloud-provider specific code from the higher-level faast.js abstraction.
 Useful for debugging issues with specific cloud providers.
 Disabled by default.
-- faast:providersdk - Only available for AWS, this enables aws-sdk's verbose logging output.
+- faast:awssdk - Only available for AWS, this enables aws-sdk's verbose logging output.
 Disabled by default.

 ## Memory leak detector